scotws/TaliForth2/docs/manual.md

 Tali supports the optional BLOCK word set.
 The 2012 Forth standard defines a block as 1024 bytes, and the buffers for them are the same size (as opposed to some older forths that had smaller buffers.)
 Tali currently comes with one buffer.

 Before these words can be used, the user needs to write two routines: one for reading blocks into RAM and one for writing blocks out from RAM.
 Both of these should have the signature `( addr blk# — )`.
-Once these have been written, they can be incorporated into the BLOCK word set by changing the deferred words `block-read` and `block-write`.
+Once these have been written, they can be incorporated into the BLOCK word set by changing the vectors for words `block-read` and `block-write`.
 That might look like:

-    ' myblockreader IS BLOCK-READ
+    ' myblockreader BLOCK-READ-VECTOR !
-    ' myblockwriter IS BLOCK-WRITE
+    ' myblockwriter BLOCK-WRITE-VECTOR !

-Once these two deferred words have been updated, you can use the block words.
+These vectors determine what runs when the words `block-read` and `block-write` are used.
+Both of these words start with an error message asking you to update the vectors.
+Once these two vectors have been updated, you can use the block words.

 If you would like to play with some blocks, but don’t have any hardware or are running Tali in a simulator, fear not!
 Tali has a built-in RAM drive that can be accessed by running: